 The March is scored for an orchestra consisting of piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets (in A), 2 bassoons + 4 horns (in F), 2 cornets (in A), 2 trumpets (in D), 3 trombones, tuba + 3 timpani, triangle, military drum, cymbals, bass drum + violins I, violins II, violas, cellos, and double basses.

 There is one movement: Andante molto maestoso (D major, 125 bars), lasting around 5 to 7 minutes in performance.

 The March was commissioned by the Mayor of the City of Moscow for a public performance in Sokolniky Park, at the coronation celebrations of Alexander III in May 1883.
 Tchaikovsky received the commission while in Paris, where he was busy with the instrumentation of his opera Mazepa, and he protested his great displeasure at being forced to interrupt this work.
 However, he began composition on 5/17 March, according to the date in the notebook containing sketches for the march and the cantata Moscow, which had been separately commissioned.

-On 9/21 March 1883 Tchaikovsky he wrote to Nadezhda von Meck: "My plans have been upset by two unexpected and very burdensome tasks foisted upon me.
+On 9/21 March 1883, Tchaikovsky wrote to Nadezhda von Meck: "My plans have been upset by two unexpected and very burdensome tasks foisted upon me.
 The city of Moscow have commissioned from me a ceremonial march to be played at the festivities which are to be organized for the Sovereign at the Sokolniky...
-Hardly had I managed to reconcile myself to the thought that I must tear myself away from the opera for the march, when suddenly I received a letter from the festival committee about a cantata .
-Both works, especially the cantata, have to be ready very soon, a prospect which fills me with dread" .
-Later he reported the same to Sofya Malozemova , Sergey Taneyev , and Aleksey Sofronov .
+I had barely managed to reconcile myself to the thought that I must tear myself away from the opera for the march, when suddenly I received a letter from the festival committee about a cantata .
+My first impulse was to refuse, but then I decided that at all costs I must try to complete both works in time.
+I know from reliable sources that the sovereign is very disposed to me (that is, to my music), and I should not like him to be informed that I refused.
+Both works, especially the cantata, have to be carried out with a speed that fills me with dread" .
+Later he reported the same to Sofya Malozyomova , Sergey Taneyev , and Aleksey Sofronov .